Elijah-Woodhouse/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The DOM is the doument object model.
+The DOM is basically a representation of the webpage in a structured hierarchical way so that web developers can add or take away from the webpage fairly easily.
+So...
+Javascript can insert code into the HTML structure by using the DOM.

 2. What is an event?
+an event is something that happens on the webpage such as... some item that has finished loading, or a button being clicked or a mouse swipe over a certain area.

 3. What is an event listener?
+an event listener is a javascript function that allows you to manipulate the DOM based on the type of event that is happening. for example you can create an event listener for the mouse being dragged over a certain area or an even listener for a button being clicked.

 4. Why would we convert a NodeList into an Array?
+Array.from() is one of the better ways to create an array from a node list. you can also just loop over the list and add each item to an empty array that you made in a function.
+It depends on how you want to go about it I guess.

 5. What is a component?
+a component is a funciton that builds HTML language and adds classes... it'd be useful to make a component that creates articles for example so that you don't have to re-write all the HTML and CSS code that makes that article.